On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) have facilitated remarkable progress in a wide range of applications.
-As the model sizes and dataset volumes grow exponentially, DNN training and inference become time-consuming and resource-intensive.
-For example, it requires 184 thousand GPU hours to train an LLAMA2 7 billion model, and this time increases to 1.7 million GPU hours for its 70 billion version \citep{touvron2023llama2}.
-Stemming from the escalating computational demands of large-scale DNN training and inference, the pursuit of specialized hardware accelerators emerges.
-In principle, ideal specialized hardware for DNN should be efficient, support large-scale parallelism, and remain lower energy-economic simultaneously.
-As the demand for efficient processing intensifies, the fundamental backbone of both training and inference largely relies on matrix-vector multiplication (MVM) operation, which is the core component of the ubiquitous fully connected and convolutional layers.
-Typically, each forward and backward pass requires on the order of millions of multiply-accumulate (MAC) operations, necessitating specialized hardware with high performance and low energy consumption.
+As the model sizes and dataset volumes grow exponentially, DNN training becomes time-consuming and resource-intensive.
+For example, training an LLAMA2 7B model requires 184 thousand GPU hours, and this increases to 1.7 million GPU hours for its 70B version \citep{touvron2023llama2}.
+In response to the escalating computational demands of large-scale DNN training and inference, the pursuit of specialized hardware accelerators has emerged.
+The ubiquitous fully connected and convolutional layers, whose core operation is matrix-vector multiplication (MVM), form the fundamental backbone of both training and inference as the demand for efficient processing intensifies.
+Typically, each forward and backward pass requires millions of multiply-accumulate (MAC) operations, necessitating specialized hardware with high performance and low energy consumption.

-{\em The promise of analog computing.} To this end, a promising solution to accelerate the MVM operations is the \emph{analog in-memory computating} (AIMC) accelerator, wherein both the input and output of MVM operation are analog signals, and the trainable weights of DNN layers are stored in analog crossbar tiles \citep{jain2019neural}.
-Different from traditional Von Neumann accelerators like GPU and TPU, which require weight movement from memory to processor before computation, the AIMC accelerator keeps the weight stationary and performs MVM operations in memory.
-Without moving weights frequently, AIMC accelerators enable time- and energy-efficient MVM computations; see Figure \ref{fig:MVM}.
+\textbf{The promise of analog computing.} To this end, a promising solution to accelerate MVM operations is the \emph{analog in-memory computing} (AIMC) accelerator, wherein both the input and output of the MVM operation are analog signals like current or voltage.
+The DNN weights are stored in analog crossbar tiles consisting of resistive elements \citep{jain2019neural} where the conductance of the resistive element represents the weight magnitude.
+Unlike traditional Von Neumann accelerators such as GPUs and TPUs, which move weights from memory to the processor during computation, AIMC accelerators keep the weights stationary and perform MVM operations in memory.
+Without moving weights frequently, AIMC accelerators enable time- and energy-efficient MVM computations; see Fig. \ref{fig:MVM}.